Halal

-The term halal is particularly associated with Islamic dietary laws and especially meat processed and prepared in accordance with those requirements.
+In the modern world, the concept of halal has expanded beyond individual actions and dietary restrictions to become a global industry, particularly in the food, pharmaceutical, cosmetic, and financial sectors.
+Halal certification bodies ensure that products and services meet the required standards for consumption by Muslims, and many companies worldwide seek halal certification to cater to the growing demand for halal products, especially with the rise in the global Muslim population.
+The increasing demand for halal products and services has led to the growth of the halal economy, especially in countries with significant Muslim populations, such as Malaysia, Indonesia, and the Middle East.
+Many non-Muslim-majority countries also engage in the halal market to meet the needs of their Muslim citizens and global consumers.

 In the Quran

-The words halal and haram are the usual terms used in the Quran to designate the categories of lawful or allowed and unlawful or forbidden.
-In the Quran, the root h-l-l denotes lawfulness and may also indicate exiting the ritual state of a pilgrim and entering a profane state.
-In both these senses, it has an opposite meaning to that conveyed by the root h-r-m (cf. haram and ihram).
-In a literal sense, the root h-r-m may refer to dissolution (e.g., breaking of an oath) or alighting (e.g., of God's wrath).
+The words halal and haram are the common terms used in the Quran to designate the categories of lawful or allowed and unlawful or forbidden.
+In the Quran, the root ḥ-l-l denotes lawfulness and may also indicate exiting the ritual state of a pilgrim and entering a profane state.
+In both these senses, it has an opposite meaning to that conveyed by the root ḥ-r-m (cf. haram and ihram).
+In a literal sense, the root ḥr-m may refer to dissolution (e.g., breaking of an oath) or alighting (e.g., of God's wrath).
 Lawfulness is usually indicated in the Quran by means of the verb ahalla ('to make lawful'), with God as the stated or implied subject.

 Foods

 Islam generally considers every food halal unless it is specifically prohibited in hadith or the Qur'an.
 Specifically, halal foods are those that are: